enspencer/symbols-hashes/README.md

 `

-I personally do not use this sytax, because I feel like the colon sytax is cleaner and more readable, but many developers do use this and you should be able to recognize and use it.
-This sytax actually highlights the fact that our key is a SYMBOL.
+I personally do not use this sytax, because I feel like the colon sytax is cleaner and more readable, but many developers do use.
+You will probably see this most often with older ruby code, and you should be able to recognize and use it.
+As a side not, this sytax actually clearly highlights the fact that our key is in fact a symbol…

 ###Symbols